 The Graduate Research Conference at CSULB provides a forum for graduate students (master’s, credential, certificate, and doctoral) to showcase their scholarly work and their promise as future innovators, researchers, and academics.
 This cross-disciplinary event allows CSULB graduate students from all fields of study to present their research and network with members of the entire community.
 The 3rd annual Graduate Research Conference will take place on Wednesday, November 14, 2018 in the University Student Union (USU) ballrooms.

 Who Can Participate?

 All graduate students (master’s, credential, certificate, and doctoral) are encouraged to participate, regardless of where they are in their research projects.
+Recent alumni, who graduated Spring 2018 or Summer 2018, from a CSULB graduate program are also invited to participate in a 3-minute or 10-minute oral presentation.
 The conference is based on the assumption that research projects are at different stages of development: